TwobyFore/discourse-category-redirect/README.md

 # discourse-topic-redirect
-Redirect Discourse category slug links to a custom url.
+Redirect Discourse category links to a custom url.